platformio/platformio-docs/ide/atom.rst

 .. image:: ../_static/images/ide/atom/ide-atom-quick-start-9.png
     :target: ../_images/ide-atom-quick-start-9.png

-7. To run built-in terminal interface choose ``Menu: PlatformIO > Terminal`` or press the corresponding icon in the PlatformIO toolbar:
+7. To launch the built-in terminal interface, choose ``Menu: PlatformIO > Terminal`` or press the corresponding icon in the PlatformIO toolbar:

 .. image:: ../_static/images/ide/atom/ide-atom-quick-start-10.png
     :target: ../_images/ide-atom-quick-start-10.png

-It provides you fast access to all set of powerful :ref:`piocore` CLI commands:
+This provides you fast access to a set of powerful :ref:`piocore` CLI commands:

 .. image:: ../_static/images/ide/atom/ide-atom-quick-start-11.png
     :target: ../_images/ide-atom-quick-start-11.png

-8. To run built-in "Serial Monitor" choose ``Menu: PlatformIO > Serial Monitor`` or press the corresponding icon in the PlatformIO toolbar:
+8. To run the built-in "Serial Monitor", choose ``Menu: PlatformIO > Serial Monitor`` or press the corresponding icon in the PlatformIO toolbar:

 .. image:: ../_static/images/ide/atom/ide-atom-quick-start-12.png
     :target: ../_images/ide-atom-quick-start-12.png

-It has several settings to adjust your connection:
+The monitor has several settings to adjust your connection:

 .. image:: ../_static/images/ide/atom/ide-atom-quick-start-13.png
     :target: ../_images/ide-atom-quick-start-13.png

-And allows you to communicate with your board in an easy way:
+It also allows you to communicate with your board in an easy way:

 .. image:: ../_static/images/ide/atom/ide-atom-quick-start-14.png
     :target: ../_images/ide-atom-quick-start-14.png